 Thinking about getting your first NFT?
 Do yourself a favour and read this guide before you dive in.
-I’ll show you how to get setup and avoid common (costly) mistakes.
+I’ll show you how to buy your first NFT and avoid common (costly) mistakes.

 Intro to NFTs